monte-language/monte/docs/source/guards.rst

   ``null`` or whatever the subguard accepts.
 * ``Same`` must be specialized, returning a guard which only accepts values that are ``==`` to the value on which it was specialized.
+* ``Near`` test that an object is in the same vat and hence available for synchronous calls